-Main reasons for the error “to use System Restore, you must specify which Windows installation to restore” to appear during the System Restore process are
+The main reasons for the error “to use System Restore, you must specify which Windows installation to restore” to appear during the System Restore process are

 - Corrupt system files or Boot Configuration Data (BCD)

-- Issues with hard drive
+- Issues with the hard drive

 Step 1: Run System File Checker

 As the basic cause behind the error “to use System Restore you must specify which Windows installation to restore” is corrupt system files, running System File Checker may help you in fixing it.

 Open Command Prompt as administrator from the Start menu.

 Type sfc /scannow /offbootdir=C:\ /offwindir=C:\Windows and hit Enter key.